Aberinkula/HitboxPlugin/README.md

 # BakkesMod Hitbox Plugin
 Draws a hitbox around your car during training.
-Car type auto-detection not working yet, must be set manually.
-Hitbox defaults to Octane.
+Car type is auto-detected, and can also be set manually.

 ## known issues